DeanDodds/milestoneproject4/TESTING.md

 |:--:|
 | <b>Tested well on Safari</b>|

-i have tested app responsiveness through google
+I have tested app responsiveness through Google
 I have also tested it on a range of devices such as:
   * Iphone 6
   * Iphone S